Valxer/Personnal-site/README.md

 + Vanilla-tilt.js for the project moving cards

 ## Access
-The website is accessible at : https://levanphungk.com
+The website is accessible by [`clicking here`](https://levanphungk.com) or at https://levanphungk.com

 ## Getting the app without the website
 1. Clone the repository with ``git clone https://github.com/Valxer/Personnal-site.git``